linlogge/degov/LSP_SETUP.md

 **Solutions:**
 1. Check that you're in a workspace with a `services/` directory
 2. Open a YAML file that matches the activation patterns
-3. Check VSCode's Output channel: View → Output → "DeGov DSL"
+3. Check VSCode's Output channel: View → Output → "DeGov DGL"

 ### Server Not Found Error

-**Symptom:** "DeGov DSL Language Server not found"
+**Symptom:** "DeGov DGL Language Server not found"

 **Solutions:**
 1. Build the server: `cargo build -p degov-lsp --release`